|Abbotsford||(604) 625-1150 / email@example.com||Send Inquiry|

 DIB 02: International Sales (60 hours)

 This course provides comprehensive coverage of consultative selling, strategic selling, relationship selling, partnering, value-added selling, and sales force automation, developing a presentation strategy and management of self and others.
 These are the major developments that have transformed selling from “peddling” to a new level of professionalism that has dramatically changed the way products and services are sold around the world.
 This course teaches students to build upon past improvements in selling and adjust to the changes that have accompanied the age of information.

 Students will investigate, discuss, and report their findings to the class.
 They will develop a written report of the personal selling implications inherent in the ongoing operation of a business.
 Each student will deliver an oral presentation of this plan.

 DIB 03: International Trade Finance (60 hours)

-This course examines the role of finance and financing in international trade, as well as the skill sets required to manage the financial aspects of international trade.
-This course looks at financial methods and tools that are used to successfully conduct international business transactions.
-Different risks (such as commercial and country) are discussed alongside the risk-mitigating techniques, their use and legal implications.
+This course looks at the role that finance and financing play in international trade, as well as the skill sets required to manage the financial aspects of international trade.
+This course addresses financial methods and tools used to conduct international business transactions successfully.
+Risks such as commercial and country are discussed alongside risk-mitigating techniques, their use, and legal implications.
 Learners will acquire a broad overview of the nature and scope of trade finance, in particular, the ‘Four Pillars’ of trade finance, i.e., payment facilitation, risk management, financing, and provision of information related to a transaction.